symfony/symfony-docs/deployment/azure-website.rst

 ----------

 Nice work!
 You've now deployed your Symfony application to the Microsoft Azure Website Cloud platform.
-You also saw that Symfony can be easily configured and executed on a Microsoft IIS web server.
+You also saw that Symfony can be configured and executed on a Microsoft IIS web server.
 The process is simple and easy to implement.
 And as a bonus, Microsoft is continuing to reduce the number of steps needed so that deployment becomes even easier.